jakewilliami/scripts/README.md

 ```
 exec bash
 ```
-at the end of the script that doesn't work as an alias, and it now works.
+at the end of the script that doesn't work (see `bash/mt` and `bash/mymacros`) as an alias, and it now works.
 However, this is not the [best option](https://unix.stackexchange.com/a/278080/372726) (see comments by @G-Man).

 ## A Note on `pdfsearch` in Terminal